astockwell/serfix/README.md

 Benchmarks
 ----------

 `serfix` is fast but not wildly so.
-It should run on an average wordpress database in <1s.
+It should run on an average Wordpress database in <1s.
 In testing, a 250MB .sql file that contained ~940k regexp match/fixes (dumped with `--net_buffer_length=75000`), it takes ~38s on a 2 x 2.4GHz Quad-Core Xeon Mac Pro with 16GB RAM.
 YMMV.

 Roadmap